Back to Home

 UW Design Show 2022

-My role spanned UX design, development, and sound design, with the goal of creating a fast-paced, trust-driven experience that pushed the boundaries of AR’s collaborative potential.
+The game was designed and devleloed by my friend Alvin and I. My role spanned UX design, development, and sound design, with the goal of creating a fast-paced, trust-driven experience that pushed the boundaries of AR’s collaborative potential.

 Context & Problem

-Collaboration through Augmented Reality
+Collaboration Through Augmented Reality

 Collaboration is what makes games fun: the thrill of needing another person to succeed.
 Inspired by games like Keep Talking and Nobody Explodes, we wanted to explore how AR could amplify that tension.